Coinsnap/Coinsnap-for-WPForms/README.md

 * Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency is not supported.
 * Update: BTCPay setup wizard is added in BTCPay server settings.
 * Update: Minimum order amount is added to connection status notice.

+##### 1.3.0 :: 2025-06-23
+* Update: Unique name for BTCPay server setup Wizard return URL is set.
+* Update: Webhook data is saved as setting in Wordpress database.
+* Update: Added secret string check in webhook payload process.
+* Compatibility with WPForms Plugin 1.9.6.1 is tested.